 - If water starts draining rapidly, you did it!
 One hundred points!
 Skip ahead to the section on cleaning your drain: "The Caring for and Keeping of an Unclogged Drain."

-- If the only results you've gotten is a slow-moving drain, it's okay, there's other stuff you can try!
+- If the only results you've gotten is a slow-moving drain, it's okay; there's other stuff you can try!
 See the solutions under "What to Do with a Partially Clogged Drain."

-- If it's still fully clogged, try a drain snake.
+- If it's still completely clogged, try a drain snake.
 It is especially helpful in dislodging hair and gunky build-up.
 Give it a shot—it may fully clear your drain, but try to at least dislodge the clog enough to drain water or chemicals down.

 How to make hot water (it's not as simple as you think!):

-Dump the hot water down the drain so that it can melt away some of that grime and any hardened grease.
-If this method appears to work for the clog, continue doing so until you've got the drain cleared!
+However, a great alternative is to heat a stockpot of water on the stove.
+Dump the hot water down the drain so that it can melt away some of that grime and any hardened grease that may be down there.
+If this method appears to work for the clog, continue doing this until you've got the drain cleared!

 Baking Soda and Friends

-- Baking Soda + Vinegar
+Baking Soda + Vinegar

-- Baking Soda + Salt
+Baking Soda + Salt

-Mix one part of baking soda with one part salt and four parts of boiling water.
+- Mix one part of baking soda with one part salt and four parts of boiling water.
 Dump this mixture down the drain and let it sit overnight.
 Flush your drain with hot water in the morning.

-- Washing Soda/Sal Soda/Soda Crystals
+Washing Soda/Soda Crystals

-Whatever you wish to call it, sodium carbonate can be found in the detergent aisle of your local grocery store.
+- Whatever you wish to call it, sodium carbonate can be found in the detergent aisle of your local grocery store.
 Combine this with an equal part of hot water and let the mixture sit in your drain.
 Again, this is an overnight activity that you'll want to follow up with a flush of hot water in the morning.

 The Caring for and Keeping of an Unclogged Drain